AltSysrq/avalanche/platform-native/ABI.md

 efficient bulk copies on platforms like AMD64 with 16-byte-aligned register instructions.

-The base address of the page holding a gc-heap-allocated object can be derived by clearing the lower 12 bits.
+The base address of the page holding a single-strand-heap-allocated object can be derived by clearing the lower 12 bits.
 Every page of every managed heap begins with a qword called the heap-graph table, and then a 64-bit card table (encoded as a qword).
 See the `ava_page_header` struct in abi.h for more details.

 ## Garbage-Collection Write Barriers

-For the below, asume `PTR` is a value known to point to a gc-heap-allocated object, `FLD` is a pointer offset from `PTR` by some amount that leaves it within `PTR`'s allocation, and `VAL` is some other value. `page(X)` notates base address of pointer `X`.
+For the below, assume `PTR` is a value known to point to a single-strand-heap-allocated object, `FLD` is a pointer offset from `PTR` by some amount that leaves it within `PTR`'s allocation, and `VAL` is some other value. `page(X)` notates base address of pointer `X`.
 Note that `page(PTR)` could be different from `page(FLD)`.

-If `FLD` is to be set to `VAL`, and `VAL` could possibly be a gc-heap-allocated value which was allocated *after* `PTR`, the following must happen iff `VAL` is actually a gc-heap-allocated object:
+If `FLD` is to be set to `VAL`, and `VAL` could possibly be a single-strand-heap-allocated value which was allocated *after* `PTR`, the following must happen iff `VAL` is actually a single-strand-heap-allocated
+object:

 - The heap-graph table of `page(VAL)` is ORed into the heap-graph table of `page(PTR)` (leaving `page(VAL)` untouched).